Connection, Care

 Traditional Chinese Medicine became an important part of my fertility journey and overall well-being during that season of my life.
 Our first son, Raffi, was born in August 2019, and following a similar path, I later became pregnant with our second son, Benicio, in 2024.

 That’s why Chiyo feels personal to me.
 The ancestral knowledge underneath your work is not a marketing layer.
-It connects deeply to my own experience of becoming a mother and reminds me how much women need care that is practical, nourishing, culturally rooted, and deeply human.
+It connects deeply to my own experience of becoming a mother and reminds me how much women need support that is practical, nourishing, culturally rooted, and grounded in real life.

 When I was trying to conceive and navigating early motherhood with Raffi, I would have loved something like Chiyo.
 By the time I was pregnant with Benicio, I had discovered the brand and immediately felt drawn to the warmth of the mission and the way you approach nourishment, recovery, and support for mothers.